Reapimus/atproto-proxy/README.md

 # ATProto Proxy
 This is a WIP service for proxying ATProto blobs and transforming them for the requesting client.

-Currently this only supports proxying images.
+When signing is enabled, all routes expect a signature to be provided via the `sig` query parameter.
+Signatures should be the path of the route signed using sha256 with the signing key providing in the config.

+## Configuration
-The proxy utilizes a hybrid memory/disk cache which can be configured by providing a `Rocket.toml` file.
-An example configuration file is provided with all possible configuration fields.
+Various configuration options are provided for this proxy so that it can be set up however it is needed.
+An example configuration file is provided in `Rocket.example.toml`.

+If the `blob_cache` feature flag is enabled, there will be options for configuring the cache provided under the `cache` field in the config file.
+Similarly, if the `signing` feature flag is enabled, you will be able to provide `core.signingKey` a hex-encoded secp256k1 private key to enforce all endpoints provide a signature.

 ## Image Proxy
 `/img/<did>/<cid>@<parameters?>`